makecodework/order/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

 ### _data
+  All content stored in this folder is divided into separate yml files.
 ### _includes
+  Each common files are stored in this folder:
+      header.html
+      footer.html
 ### _layouts

 ### _sass